TinyMagician/LKWebsiteProject.github.io/_pages/about.md

 Employment History
 ======
-- Cecil A. Wright Chair (2025-) and Full Professor, University of Toronto (2020-ongoing); crossappointed to the Munk School of Global Affairs and Public Policy (2021-ongoing)
+- Cecil A. Wright Chair (2025 - ongoing) and Full Professor, University of Toronto (2020 - ongoing); crossappointed to the Munk School of Global Affairs and Public Policy (2021 - ongoing)
-- Associate Dean (Graduate Programs), University of Toronto (January 1, 2023-January 1, 2025)
+- Associate Dean (Graduate Programs), University of Toronto (January 1, 2023 - January 1, 2025)
-- Associate Professor, University of Toronto (2013-2020)
+- Associate Professor, University of Toronto (2013 - 2020)
-- Assistant and Associate Professor, Queen’s University (2004- 2013)
+- Assistant and Associate Professor, Queen’s University (2004 - 2013)
-- Litigation Associate, Sullivan & Cromwell LLP, New York, NY (2001-2003)
+- Litigation Associate, Sullivan & Cromwell LLP, New York, NY (2001 - 2003)
 - Law Clerk to the late Hon.
-Mr. Justice Charles Gonthier, Supreme Court of Canada (2000-2001)
+Mr. Justice Charles Gonthier, Supreme Court of Canada (2000 - 2001)

 Academic History
 ======